cengizkandemir/uwmf/README.md

 This will most likely be a command line tool.
 I am planning to make a CUDA implementation once this one is finished.

 ### TODO
-* improve command line option parsing
+* test new option parser
 * make sure image.h compiles with clang-8

 ### Lincense